 Statistical and Non-Statistical Forecasting

 If you have a knack for business and are good at crunching numbers, perhaps supply chain management is an area you’d like to explore.
-For now, here are some skill sets a good management team should have in order to ensure optimal forecasting.
+For now, here are some skillsets a good management team should have to ensure optimal forecasting.

-- A good knowledge of international trade and customs
+- Good knowledge of international trade and customs

 - Inventory management